By David Sheppard and Josephine Mason

 While some consumer groups have been critical of the sway that banks can exert on commodity markets by owning key pieces of infrastructure, it is unclear how many would support barring them from trading commercial markets entirely.

-“I want them to have physical business because they play a positive role in the business on balance by providing financing,” said one senior executive in the metals market who has been critical of the banks’ warehouse ownership.
+“I want them to have physical business because they play a positive role in the business on balance by providing financing,” said one senior executive in the metals market.